Andrewx991/CsvWorker/README.md

 - No need for multi-threading at this time.
 - No need for time limits per file.

-## This solution does not have to account for reprocessing files once fixed.
+## This solution does not have to account for reprocessing files once fixed

 Assumed that this system doesn't need to handle re-parsing a corrected file and making sure the output file is updated/corrected.
 Also assumed we should not delete files that have only been partially processed.

 ## Did not design to be used generically

 Despite headers being provided with the csv, the output structure still requires the code to be aware of specific field name, relationships, and validation rules.